Inequality in the Age of Pseudonymity: Characterizing Sybil-Proof Measures

 We follow with one of our main results, \cref{res:SybilPopulationConstant}, where we show that imposing population insensitivity on Sybil-proof measures must results in some constant measure. \begin{restatable}{theorem}{resSybilPopulationConstant} If $\inequality$ is a population insensitive Sybil-proof inequality metric, then it must be expressible as a constant function.
-That is, there is some $c \in \mathbb{R}$ such that for any distribution $x = \left(x_1, \dots, x_k \right) \in \mathbb{R}_{\ge 0}^k$ where $k \in \mathbb{N}$: $\inequality \left( x \right) = c$. \end{restatable} The proof of \cref{res:SybilPopulationConstant} is by contradiction: given two distinct distributions that result in differing inequalities, both can be aggregated into each one's corresponding sum via \cref{res:SybilAggregation}.
-Then, by repeated applications of Sybil-proofness and population insensitivity, we can show that the measure does not only admit inequality-preserving population doubling, but also wealth halving.
-At the limit, the inequality of any given starting wealth distribution must equal that of the singleton distribution with no wealth, i.e., $\inequality \left( 0 \right).$ This shows that, in fact, population insensitivity is quite a strong property when used in tandem with Sybil-proofness.
+That is, there is some $c \in \mathbb{R}$ such that for any distribution $x = \left(x_1, \dots, x_k \right) \in \mathbb{R}_{\ge 0}^k$ where $k \in \mathbb{N}$: $\inequality \left( x \right) = c$. \end{restatable} The proof is by contradiction: given two distinct distributions resulting in different inequalities, both can be aggregated into each one's corresponding sum via \cref{res:SybilAggregation}.
+Then, by repeated applications of Sybil-proofness and population insensitivity, we show that the measure does not only admit inequality-preserving population doubling, but also wealth halving.
+Due to the literature's standard continuity assumption \cite{shorrocks1984inequality}, the inequality at the limit of any given starting wealth distribution must equal that of the singleton distribution with no wealth, i.e., $\inequality \left( 0 \right).$ This shows that, in fact, population insensitivity is quite a strong property when used in tandem with Sybil-proofness.
 In our full characterization of Sybil-proofness, we also consider measures which are not population insensitive, and show that indeed the broad class of Sybil-proof measures admits other types of functions.

-Having assembled the necessary tooling in \cref{res:SybilAggregation,res:SybilPopulationConstant}, we now prove the analog of \cref{res:SybilScalePopulation} where the roles of scale independence and population insensitivity are reversed. \begin{restatable}{corollary}{resSybilPopulationScale} Any population insensitive Sybil-proof measure is also scale independent. \end{restatable} To prove this, we apply \cref{res:SybilPopulationConstant} and note that constant metrics are scale independent.
+Having assembled the necessary tools, we prove the analog of \cref{res:SybilScalePopulation} where the roles of scale independence and population insensitivity are reversed by applying \cref{res:SybilPopulationConstant} and noting that constant metrics are scale independent. \begin{restatable}{corollary}{resSybilPopulationScale} Any population insensitive Sybil-proof measure is also scale independent. \end{restatable}